SeqHub-Analytics-LLC/qiimePairEnd/readme.md

 An analysis of soil samples from the Atacama Desert in northern Chile.
 The Atacama Desert is one of the most arid locations on Earth, with some areas receiving less than a millimeter of rain per decade.
 Despite this extreme aridity, there are microbes living in the soil.
 The soil microbiomes profiled in this study follow two east-west transects, Baquedano and Yungay, across which average soil relative humidity is positively correlated with elevation (higher elevations are less arid and thus have higher average soil relative humidity).
-Along these transects, pits were dug at each site and soil samples were collected from three depths in each pit. https://microbiomejournal.biomedcentral.com/articles/10.1186/2049-2618-1-28 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6990129/
+Along these transects, pits were dug at each site and soil samples were collected from three depths in each pit. https://microbiomejournal.biomedcentral.com/articles/10.1186/2049-2618-1-28 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6990129/ P.S.
+There are links to the dataset used for this pipeline in the ATACAMA end to end Notebook.

 ## dataProcess.py
 This script converts the fastq raw files into artifacts(qiime analysis are done in this format).